neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 To configure the history retention period for a project:

-1. Select a project in the Neon console.
+1. Select a project in the Neon Console.
 2. On the Neon **Dashboard**, select **Project settings**.
 3. Select **Storage**.
     ![History retention configuration](/docs/manage/history_retention.png)